 While wrongful death suits are primarily filed by the deceased’s immediate family, survival action suits are filed by an estate on behalf of the deceased to recover damages sustained between their accident and the time of death.
 Though different, both types of suits may be confusing, so it’s crucial to consult a legal professional who can help you understand what kind of suit is in your case’s best interest.

-Additionally, a lawyer will ensure your case receives the utmost care and priority, helping you receive the maximum settlement amount you deserve for losing your loved one.
+Additionally, a lawyer will ensure your case receives the utmost care and priority, helping you seek the maximum compensation that you need for losing your loved one.
 The sooner you consult with one, the stronger case you can mount against those at fault.